 #2: They don’t read carefully enough.

-When students are pressed for time, it’s not a surprise that they can start skimming over questions in order to get through questions faster.
+When students are pressed for time, it’s not a surprise that they start skimming over questions in order to get through them faster.
 I do it; we all do it.
 But that puts students in danger of making careless mistakes because of simply not reading thoroughly.
 Percentages, fractions, units, and rounding, are all common concepts that students will slip up on.

 Example: Jane and three of her friends split the cost of a large celebratory dinner.

 That’s four people in total, not three (Jane + 3 friends)!

 Example: Boys and girls are in a ratio of 4 to 7.